kiidax/bigtext/README.md

 # Boar

-Boar is a toolkit to manipulate text files.
+Boar is a set of tools to process text files.